How to apply for FHA loans

 You can start your application online and even close online in some cases.
 Or you can work one-on-one with a loan officer for extra guidance.
 You get to choose your lender and how you want to apply.

 How do I apply for an FHA loan?
 3 Steps

 FHA loans are insured by the Federal Housing Administration, an arm of the Department of Housing and Urban Development (HUD).

-Thanks to their government insurance, FHA loans can offer low down payments, looser credit requirements, and low rates.
-This makes them popular with first–time home buyers.
-But repeat buyers are welcome to apply as well.
+Thanks to their government insurance, FHA loans can offer low down payments, looser credit requirements, and low rates to help low to moderate income buyers achieve their goals of homeownership.

 Although FHA mortgages are insured by the FHA, this agency doesn’t actually lend money.
 You get an FHA loan from a private lender, just like you would a conventional loan.